cristhian-munoz007/elba-blog/src/blogs/el-chante.md

 We can split the market into quadrants.

 Some market places allow to rent for short times, others for long time.
-Airbnb being short and OLX, Encuentra24 being long for example.
+Airbnb being short, while OLX and Encuentra24 being long for example.

 Some markets are vertical, meaning they specialize into renting of homes only like Airbnb.
 While others are horizontal, in Encuentra24 you can rent and sell everything from homes to cars, to your Playstation.
-While giving a terrible user experience.
+All while giving a terrible user experience.

 **El Chante** would be the first vertical marketplace focusing on long term rental of homes only.
-And that'd come with advantages:
+And that'd differentiate us additionally by the fact that:

 1. We'd focus only on property, adjusting our processes, interfaces, legal, services, support, everything to homes.
 2. We're giving a safe environment where people get to chat and meet and establish relationships before paying or getting scammed like it happens in other platforms.